Parents

 You can expect to receive regular e-mails from Resurrection, including:

-- RES Reminders about the week ahead.
-On Sundays you can expect to receive an e-mail from resnews@reshs.org that contains reminders and information about the week ahead.
+- RES Reminders Every other Sunday you can expect to receive an e-mail from resnews@reshs.org that contains reminders and information about the weeks ahead.

 - Special Announcements about school events, weather or school closing information, information pertaining to your daughter’s grade level, schedule changes, or other announcements.